anna-dor-plumsail/documents-docs/source/general/sla.rst

 7. For not paid license.
 For example, for trial or partner licenses.

-This SLA applies to the "Enterprise" plan of the Documents but does not apply to the rest of plans.
+This SLA applies to the "Cabinet" plan of the Documents but does not apply to the rest of plans.

 Version history
 ~~~~~~~~~~~~~~~